-This recipe is one we make when we want to feed a crowd or want plenty of leftovers!
+This recipe is one we make when we want to feed a crowd (along with calamari!) or want plenty of leftovers!
 It also makes for an impressive dinner that’s deceptively easy.

 The beauty of perfectly baked salmon is that it doesn’t need fancy ingredients to taste good.
 Here’s what it calls for.

 - Salmon.
 1 large salmon, about 1 pound.

 Can I use frozen salmon?

 If you’d like to use frozen salmon, you can swap it for fresh.
 However, the salmon will need to be thawed overnight in the refrigerator.
 Remove any excess moisture since this will prevent the salmon from cooking evenly.

 - Salt and pepper.
 Can adjust to taste.